przemekpastuszka/simple-dash/README.md

 This time we have used `data_provider` decorator to declare the function that is able to provide data based on inputs.
 Note, that this is a plain python function, so you should be able to do any operation on inputs, regardless of the complexity.

 Interesting thing we see in the example is `output_value.upper()`.
-This is just a syntax sugar that Simple Plotly Dash gives you - instead of writing another `data_provider` to do the uppercasing, we can call the method directly on `output_value` (and this will create new `data_provider` under the hood for you).
+This is just a syntax sugar that Simple Dash gives you - instead of writing another `data_provider` to do the uppercasing, we can call the method directly on `output_value` (and this will create new `data_provider` under the hood for you).

 Please note that the set of operations you are able to do on `data_provider` instance are limited to: